Skip to Content

 This world is not black or white.
 There are many shades of gray as well.

-Parental happiness is often about finding the right balance, not going to extremes.
+Parental happiness is often about finding the right balance and not going to extremes.

 All you need to avoid becoming a permissive parent is to have high standards, set clear rules, and enforce them.
 There is no need to be cold, harsh, or mean.